eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 ### Trigger the Jenkins development build

+Note: this happens now automatically, at each push.

 - go to [https://ci.eclipse.org/embed-cdt/job/build-plug-ins/](https://ci.eclipse.org/embed-cdt/job/build-plug-ins/)
 - **login** (otherwise the next link is not visible!)
 - click the **Scan Multibranch Pipeline Now** link